s-berdnikov/docker-mysql-spring-boot-example/README.md

 Task 3

 1. I built users-mysql.jar with IntelliJ and placed it within target folder.
-Minikube hase been used as testing environment.
+Minikube has been used as testing environment.
-   Script start.sh could be used for building docker image users-mysql and setting up deployments with java app and DB.
+   Script start.sh could be used for building docker image users-mysql and setting up deployments for java app and DB.

 2. I used type: LoadBalancer in the configuration for application service, but it is not possible to create external load balancer with minikube, so I can't debug and check it.